 GANT Weekend Police Blotter

-State police received a report about an incident of criminal mischief that occurred sometime Friday or Saturday at the intersection of Glendale Boulevard and Dillion Road in Beccaria Township.
-During the incident, someone allegedly damaged a township stop sign and post; damage is estimated at $100.
+State police received a report about an incident of burglary that occurred Dec.
+22 on Woodward Road in Huston Township.
+During the incident, someone allegedly unlawfully entered the victim's garage and damaged/entered their vehicle.

 Start the conversation, or Read more at GantDaily.com.